GregoryDine/FPS-Controller-New-Input-System/README.md

 **Notes :**

   - In the "Scripts" Folder of the Package, you can find the "PlayerInputActions" Action Map to edit the keybinds
+  - Scripts and variables may not be commented and described enough so I'll let you play with it!